Emafire003/LightWithin/README.md

 - Legendary lights with an heavy lore behind them (For now i can say, "black white and ???"
 - Fix bugs
 - A proper API sort of
-- A way to make the numerical light types adjustable in-game
+- A way to make the adjust the power & duration & cooldown with game items
 - Suggestions accepted.
 But not guaranteed.